-My sister Céline lives in Frankfurt, Germany.
+My sister Céline is currently living in Frankfurt, Germany.
 She is to come back to work in France at the beginning of next year, which makes me deliriously happy, but until then we have to make do with the weekends she comes to spend with us.
 This Saturday, after the traditional afternoon of shopping together, Céline came over for dinner.
 She is very appreciative of my cooking, so it’s always a pleasure feeding her.

 Each of us was served a little mound of risotto, on which I ground black pepper and sprinkled parmesan, with a green salad on the side.
 Alternatively the risotto could be deposited on a bed of salad in a shallow bowl, or circles could be used to shape the rice neatly, but this was just us, so I forwent the fuss.

-- 720 ml (3 cups) vegetable stock (prepared with a cube of bouillon)
+- 720 ml (3 cups) vegetable stock

-- 30 grams (1 ounce) dried porcini (bought at the market in Gourdon)
+- 30 grams (1 ounce) dried porcini, rinsed

-- 1 onion, finely sliced
+- 1 small yellow onion, finely sliced

-- 3 cloves pink garlic
+- 3 cloves garlic

 - 290 grams (1 1/2 cups) Arborio rice, or other risotto-friendly rice

 - 120 ml (1/2 cup) dry white wine